Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Encodings for Compressing Sparse Tensors

-Low bit-width B cannot always capture the number of leading zeros as \textit{run}.
-For example, Fig. \ref{fig::sparse-data-encodings}(d) shows RLC-2b encoding.
-For value '7', leading zeros are four, which cannot be captured as it is in 2 bits.
-As a work-around, the encoding mechanism inserts one or more padding zeros \cite{han2016eie} in vector $val$, which are treated as NZs.
-Fig. \ref{fig::sparse-data-encodings}(d) shows that a padding zero is inserted between '5' and '7'; run values corresponding to the newly inserted padding zero and '7' (an actual NZ) are '3' and '0', which contributes to the total run of four.
+RLC requires a \emph{step-processing} on metadata, as run-length needs to be calculated by accumulating runs and preceding \textit{number of NZs (NNZs)}, for determining the position of an NZ.
+The storage overhead for RLC-B is NNZ $\times$ B bits, where B is bit-width of the run.
+If a vector $d$ contains tensor dimensions, then B can be set as up to $\lceil \log_2{(\prod_1^n d_i)} \rceil$ bits for accommodating the number of leading zeros in a highly sparse tensor.
+When B is set lower, it cannot always capture the number of zeros as \textit{run}.
+Fig. \ref{fig::sparse-data-encodings}(d) shows RLC-2b encoding, where leading zeros before '7' are four.
+This cannot be expressed in 2 bits.
+As a work-around, padding zeros \cite{han2016eie} are inserted and treated as NZs.
+In this example, a padding zero is inserted between '5' and '7'; run values corresponding to the padding zero and '7' are '3' and '0', which contributes to the total run of four.

+To accelerate CNNs with 30\%--90\% sparsity of tensors, designers have set B as two or four bits.
+In general, setting the B as $\lfloor \log_2{(\frac{sparsity}{density})} \rfloor + 1$ bits can effectively compress tensors and provide a feasible bit-width to indicate leading zeros.
+Here, $sparsity$ and $density$ are fractional numbers indicating the actual or anticipated number of zeros and non-zeros in the tensor, respectively.
+Thus, setting the B as 1, 1, 1, 2, 4, and 7 efficiently encodes tensors with sparsity of 10\%, 30\%, 50\%, 70\%, 90\%, and 99\%, which is depicted in Fig. \ref{fig::sparse-data-encodings-overhead}.

-Unlike COO, RLC requires a step-processing on metadata.
-Data extraction logic needs an accumulator to determine the run-length i.e., the position of NZ within a tensor.
-If tensor is not flattened and indexed by n-dimensions, then the decoding logic requires performing division and modulo operations on the metadata.
-Alternatively, for multi-dimension representation, \textit{run} for the coordinates of each dimension can be calculated and stored separately.
-The overall computational cost (arithmetic and logical operations realized in hardware) for such single-step decoding is lower.
-Therefore, several accelerator designs used RLC encoding for processing sparse tensors.
-For example, Eyeriss \cite{chen2016eyeriss} stored RLC-coded feature maps in the DRAM, which reduced off-chip accesses by about 30\% in AlexNet CONV1 and 75\% in CONV5 layer.
-CompAct \cite{zhang2019compact} used an enhanced RLC format for encoding both the sparse and similar-value activations; like conventional RLC, each run element indicated the number of times the previous activation value was repeated.
-For example, 5 5 5 0 0 0 0 7 was encoded as 5 2 0 3 7, where '2' was run (repetition count) for value '5' and '3' was run for '0'.
-However, RLC used by CompAct did not use $run$ for non-repeated values.
-Therefore, its encoding also required a bitmap (0, 1, 0, 1, 0) which indicated whether an entry in $val$ vector corresponded to an NZ value (\textit{flag=0}) or a run (\textit{flag=1}).
+As RLC requires step-processing on metadata, the indexing logic needs an accumulator to determine the position of an NZ.
+When an encoded tensor is not processed block-wise but rather indexed by n-dimensions, the indexing logic may require performing division and modulo operations on the metadata.
+Alternatively, a multi-dimension representation can be used where $run$ for the coordinates of each dimension can be calculated separately and stored.
+The overall computational cost (arithmetic and logical operations realized in hardware) for such step-processing can be low.
+Therefore, several accelerator designs, including Eyeriss \cite{chen2016eyeriss} and SCNN \cite{parashar2017scnn}, used RLC or its variant.
+As run indicates repetition of a value, CompAct \cite{zhang2019compact} used an enhanced RLC format for encoding both the sparse and similar-value activations.